 · Associate Fellow, Higher Education Academy, UK.

-· Accredited Systematic Reviewer, The Joanna Briggs Institute (JBI), Australia.
+· Accredited Systematic Reviewer and Trainer, Joanna Briggs Institute (JBI), Australia.

-Diabetes, cardiovascular disease (CVD), obesity, lifestyle diseases, randomised controlled trials, epidemiology, health services research, mixed methods, development and evaluation of complex interventions, clinical and public health interventions, yoga, ayurveda, traditional therapies, ethnic minorities, developing countries
+Diabetes, obesity, hypertension, cardiovascular diseases, non-communicable diseases, lifestyle, randomised controlled trials, epidemiology, health services research, mixed methods, development and evaluation of complex interventions, clinical and public health interventions, yoga, ayurveda, traditional therapies, ethnic minorities, low- and middle-income countries

-In the UK, Dr. Chattopadhyay teaches on the MPH course and convenes one MPH module.
-He supervises postgraduate students (MPH dissertation and PhD thesis).
-In China (Centre for Evidence Based… read more
+In the UK, Dr. Chattopadhyay teaches on the MPH course and co-convenes two MPH modules - (a) Planning and Evaluating Public Health Interventions (b) Global Health.
+He supervises undergraduate and… read more

-Dr. Chattopadhyay's main research interest is in lifestyle diseases such as diabetes, cardiovascular disease and obesity.
-He is developing a programme of high quality research - his own portfolio of… read more
+Dr. Chattopadhyay's main research interest is in non-communicable diseases such as obesity, diabetes, hypertension and cardiovascular diseases.
+He is a core member of The Nottingham Centre for… read more